MonetDBSolutions/npm-monetdb-import/README.md

 	- maxRecords [integer]: The maximum number of record arrays that will be stored in the [fileStats](#sniff) object(default: 10).
 	- maxCharsInRecords [integer]: The maximum total number of characters that will be copied over to the records array (default: 2048).
 	If the importOptions object is omitted entirely, all defaults will be assumed.
 - filepath [string]: The path of the file that will be added to the database.
-Note that this import module only handles plain text files, no binaries.
+Note that this import module only handles delimited text files, no binaries.
 - schemaname [string]: The name of the [schema](https://www.monetdb.org/Documentation/SQLreference/Schema) to which the file table will be added.
 Note that importing will fail if the schema does not exist. (default: sys).
 - tablename [string]: The name of the table that will be created in [MonetDB](https://www.monetdb.org) to hold the contents of the given file.
 Note that importing will fail if the table already exists.
 - delimiters [array]: Array that represents a set of strings that are possible column delimiters.
 This